 Once you choose a good location and get the site conditions just right, caring for Cattleya orchids is easy.
 The lighting should be bright but indirect.

-Warmer temperatures are best from 70 to 85 degrees F. Humidity is often the hardest part to control in the home interior.
+Warmer temperatures are best from 70 to 85 F (24-30 C.).
+Humidity is often the hardest part to control in the home interior.
 Use a humidifier in the orchid room or place the plant on a saucer filled with pebbles and water.
 The evaporation will add moisture to the air.

 Allow the potting medium to dry out between watering.
 Then water deeply until excess moisture runs out of the drainage holes.

-Use a high nitrogen fertilizer every 2 weeks during the growing season.
+Use a high nitrogen fertilizer every two weeks during the growing season.
 A formula of 30-10-10 is suitable.